Get image pixel dimensions

 The code is ugly and was made in a rush, I’ll leave the cleaning to you.

 The logic is simple, it downloads the PNG from roblox’s API and parses the PNG’s signature to extract the data.
-This is better used for tools and should probably be avoided or at the very least used to bake the data for production.
+This is better used for studio and should probably be avoided or at the very least only used to bake the data for production.

 Remember to enable HTTP requests in settings